poldy/noweb.py/readme.markdown

 LaTeX or Markdown.
 It doesn't use *Recursion* to tangle (printing out the code).

-I also find people in the Internet talking about Emacs's Org-mode with Babel.
+I also find people in the Internet talking about emacs's org-mode with babel.
 It seems to be good and easy to use too.
 However, I was converted to vi long time ago.
 It will take time for me to switch back to emacs so I will try it later.